 3 cups all-purpose flour

 Dissolve yeast in the 1/2 cup warm water.
 Set aside.
 Combine milk, butter, sugar and salt in a saucepan or bowl.
 Heat just till warm.
 (I do this about 1 minute in the microwave) Combine yeast and flour with milk mixture.
 Stir well with spoon.
 Cover and let rise 15 minutes in a warm place.
-(I turn on my oven and put this on top of the stove under the light for 15 minutes).
+(I turn on my oven to about 350 degrees and put this on top of the stove under the light for 15 minutes).
 When the 15 minutes is up, flour your hands, put some flour on your dough board and press the dough to about 1 inch thick.
 Cut out in circles.
 (I use a tin can for a cutter because we like these rolls big).
 Place on a sprayed cookie sheet.
 Let rise for 15 minutes.
 (I cover with dish towel).
 Bake in preheated 350 degree oven for about 15 minutes.
 Makes about 15 rolls.
 Note: I brush these with melted butter before placing in the oven.
 Enjoy!

 See photos below:

 If you like this recipe you may also like these Easy Mayonnaise Rolls.